VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilaki@totsili.com**

-- ⚡ Daily fun fact: **In 1960 there were 16,067 gambling slots in Nevada.
-By 1999, this number rose to 205,726 slots which would be one slot for every 10 people residing there**
+- ⚡ Daily fun fact: **It takes the Hubble telescope about 97 minutes to complete an orbit of the Earth.
+On average, the Hubble uses the equivilent amount of energy as 30 household light bulbs to complete an orbit.**

 <!-- Contact -->
 <h3 align="left">Connect with me:</h3>